 Your Toes Touch the Inside of Your Sneaker

-If your toes rub against the inside of your sneakers, you can potentially bruise your nails or get a hammer toe.
+If your toes rub against the inside of your sneakers, you can potentially bruise your nails, get blisters or a hammertoe.

 Your Heel Moves Around While Walking

-Unfortunately, if you wear footwear that’s too loose, you’re in for a lot of pain and discomfort.
 If your shoes are too loose, your heel has more room to move around and rub up against your footwear.
-This causes additional friction, which can be extremely uncomfortable.
+This causes additional friction, which can be extremely uncomfortable and lead to blisters.
+Wearing shoes that are too loose can cause tight calves, which can lead to calf pain and plantar fasciitis.

 Does this happen to you?
 The simplest way is to deal with this issue is by tying your shoelaces correctly.